CTPUG/wafer/README.md

   * Allow multiple people per invoice.
   * Allow cancelling (but not deletion) of invoices.
 * Support for adding news (and other templated pages) via Django admin.
-* Support for adding and editing sponsors via Django admin.
 * Maybe add some cool visualizations with  d3:
   * Number of people signed up in various categories.
   * Places remaining.